 Where You'll Stay

-A lovely range of accommodation, including excellent B&B’s, a tea rooms, four pubs, and two country house hotels (as upgrade/alternatives).
+A lovely range of accommodation, from excellent B&Bs, through pubs to two country house hotels (as upgrade/alternatives).

 Hebden – Clarendon Hotel (B&B)